+Is “consistent with my values” synonymous with teaching according to the disciplinary “best” practices?
+If so, this is a bit difficult to separate from external regulation.

 Relationship Feedback

 Construct 3: External Regulation

 External Regulation – Motivation behavior where that has not been internalized.
 A willingness to do a behavior to obtain something tangible that satisfies an eternal demand or avoids punishment.